 Name: Kirsten Kirby-Shoote Location: Detroit, Michigan Education/background: Worked as an apprentice on multiple farms Business name: Seed steward at Leilú Gardens Tribal affiliation: Tlingit What led to your passion for indigenous foods?
 My passion mostly stems from not seeing representation or accessibility, in tangible forms, of indigenous foods.
 Detroit is really far ahead of […]

-Planning a post-COVID vacation or road trip?
-Why not add these Native American restaurants to your itinerary!
-Below we’ve compiled a list of some of the best Native restaurants in the U.S. Let us know if you have another favorite Native restaurant, café or food truck in the U.S. that we may have missed!
-Indigenous Eats This new restaurant opened […]
+Planning a family vacation or road trip?
+Don’t forget to add these Native American restaurants to your itinerary!
+Below we’ve compiled a list of some of the best Native restaurants in the U.S. Let us know if you have another favorite Native restaurant, café or food truck in the U.S. that we may have missed! […]

 The Ho-Chunk, Inc. Summer Internship Program is designed to give students in undergraduate and graduate degree programs hands-on experience at an innovative Native American-owned company that prides itself on a strong social mission and community impact.
 Ho-Chunk, Inc. interns become an active part of the team from day one.
 Our personalized approach to learning and […]